Justice Department charges Marine in firebombing of California Planned Parenthood clinic - KESQ

 (CNN) — An active-duty Marine and another individual have been charged with using a Molotov cocktail to firebomb a Planned Parenthood clinic in Costa Mesa, California, in March 2022, the Justice Department announced Wednesday.

-“The complaint alleges that Ergul and Brannon attacked the clinic during the early morning hours of March 13, 2022,” the DOJ’s announcement of the arrest states, “by igniting and a throwing a Molotov cocktail at the clinic entrance.
+“The complaint alleges that Ergul and Brannon attacked the clinic during the early morning hours of March 13, 2022,” the DOJ stated in its announcement of the arrests, “by igniting and a throwing a Molotov cocktail at the clinic entrance.
 As a result of the fire, the Planned Parenthood Costa Mesa healthcare clinic was forced to close the following morning and cancel approximately 30 appointments.”

 The Planned Parenthood in Costa Mesa provides reproductive health services, including abortion-related services, and was forced to cancel dozens of appointments after the incident.